Ilsa, She Wolf of the SS: Accolades

 Ten years after its initial release, Ilsa, She Wolf of the SS won Best Alternative Release at the 1985 AVN Awards.

 Legacy

 Despite being critically derided, the film has a cult following, largely due to the lead character's endurance and Thorne's camp performance.
 Film scholar Rikke Schubart appraises the character as feminist, writing in Super Bitches and Action Babes: The Female Hero in Popular Cinema, 1970–2006, "she is not a female hero in any ordinary sense, yet she is a strong, active and aggressive protagonist who has become mythical in Western culture."

-The character is a quintessential pop cultural depiction of sadomasochism and hypersexuality, with Schubert writing that "The uniform, the beautiful and harsh appearance, the fierce pride and the cold cruelty are all features of the dominatrix, who is here, quite literally, a 'castrating bitch.'
+The character is a quintessential pop cultural depiction of sadomasochism and hypersexuality, with Schubart writing that "The uniform, the beautiful and harsh appearance, the fierce pride and the cold cruelty are all features of the dominatrix, who is here, quite literally, a 'castrating bitch.'
 She is a hypersexual creature, fully devoted to her job, and always in search of satisfaction."